 Understanding the New SEER 2 Rating and Why It Matters

-Energy efficiency is more than just a buzzword; it’s an essential consideration for homeowners keen on saving money and who also want to help improve environmental sustainability.
-The release of new SEER 2 rating standards in 2023 marks a big shift in how we look at cooling efficiency.
-These changes affect new HVAC installations as well as regular AC maintenance and repairs.
-Explore the intricacies of these changes and what impact they could have on you.
+Energy efficiency is more than just a buzzword; it’s an important consideration for homeowners who want to save money and who also want to help improve environmental sustainability.
+The release of new SEER 2 rating standards in 2023 marks a substantial shift in how we think about cooling efficiency.
+These changes affect new HVAC installations as well as ongoing AC maintenance and repairs.
+Explore the intricacies of these changes and how they apply to you.

 The Basics of SEER and SEER 2

-SEER, short for seasonal energy efficiency ratio, is the traditional metric utilized to assess the cooling efficiency of air conditioning units.
-The higher the SEER rating, the more energy efficient the system and the less the operating expenses.
-SEER is calculated by dividing the cooling output during a regular cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
-These computations are done under precise test conditions to establish consistency.
+SEER, short for seasonal energy efficiency ratio, is the traditional metric utilized to assess the cooling efficiency of air conditioning systems.
+The higher the SEER rating, the more energy efficient the system and the less the operating costs.

-SEER 2 is the next era of AC efficiency ratings.
-It applies modified testing processes to provide a more accurate representation of real-world performance.
-As a result, you should be prepared to see that AC efficiency ratings with a “2” after them will be lower, even though they reflect the same performance.
+SEER 2 is the next generation of AC efficiency ratings.
+It uses amended testing processes to provide a more accurate representation of real-world performance.
+Consequently, you should anticipate that AC efficiency ratings with a “2” after them will be less than SEER ratings that do not have a “2”, even though they evaluate the same performance.

 SEER isn’t the only rating that’s changing in 2023.
-A corresponding cooling rating known as the energy efficiency ratio (EER) is also moving to a new standard called EER 2.
-And, heat pumps have a heating-related rating that evaluates winter heating efficiency.
-It’s referred to as heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more exacting testing requirements.
+A comparable cooling rating known as the energy efficiency ratio (EER) is also shifting to a new standard called EER 2.
+Additionally, heat pumps have a heating-related rating for cold weather performance.
+It’s named heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more rigorous testing criteria.

 New SEER Rating Standards for 2023

-These kinds of changes could make you wonder—what are the new SEER rating standards for 2023?
-The Department of Energy (DOE) has set differing standards for the Northern and Southern United States.
-Obviously, the South has tighter requirements because this region relies more heavily on cooling systems.
-Here’s what consumers need to know when buying a new air conditioning unit or heat pump:
+These changes could make you want to know—what are the new SEER rating standards for 2023?
+The Department of Energy (DOE) has created specific standards for the Northern and Southern United States.
+Not surprisingly, the South has tighter requirements because this region relies more heavily on cooling systems.
+Here’s what consumers need to know when purchasing a new AC or heat pump:

 - The 2023 minimum rating for air conditioners in Northern states is 14 SEER, which translates to 13.4 SEER 2.